 A Glowforge is a great investment.
 You can easily start your own business or create things you never thought you would be able to.

 You can create a laptop stand, toys for your kids, and or things to decorate your home.

 But is a Glowforge worth the price tag?
 Keep reading this Glowforge review to find out.

-There are many great things about the Glowforge but there are some things that you should know before you buy.
+There are many great things about Glowforge but there are some things that you should know before you buy one.

 Set up was super easy.
 The hardest part was figuring out how to open the box.
 I had to get my husband to open it for me.

-The instructions on how to open the box are found in a webpage and you get the URL from inside the box.
+The instructions on how to open the box are found on a webpage and you get the URL from inside the box.
 I thought that was a little bit funny.